 PLEASE READ ALL THE FOLLOWING INFORMATION CAREFULLY.

 Ricky Tims leads Part 1 (26 weeks) of an in-depth, three-part, 52-week digital photography class.
 This is group participation/interactive class.
-You will become familiar with everyone in the class over time.
-A wonderful community is built each year and that is a bonus that wasn't expected when I first conceived the idea for the 52 Week Challenge Class.
+You will become virtually familiar with other participants during this course.
+A wonderful community is built each year and that is a bonus that wasn't originally expected.

-The entire course (52 Weeks) when compared to other online photography courses is a $1200 value.
+The entire course (52 Weeks) when compared to other online photography courses is a $1200+ value.
+Note: Most online courses are self-contained and self-paced.
+This course is virtually interactive with the other participants and the instructor.

-Note: All Part 1 participants will have the opportunity to get Part 2 (13 weeks) and Part 3 (the final 13 weeks) at the best discount (see below).
+Note: All Part 1 participants will have the opportunity to get Part 2 (13 weeks) and Part 3 (the final 13 weeks) at the discounted price. (see below).

 What You Will Learn